shawnmcmahon/flashcards-starter/README.md

 ### Description
 - Flashcard starter kit is here for all of your flashcard needs.
 This program will help you study array prototypes to become an array iterator master.
-This is program has no GUI and is run and installed through the user's terminal.
+This is program has no GUI and is run/installed through the user's terminal.

 ### How it Works